Skip to main content

 To change your subdomain:

-1. Login to Clovo Studio and navigate to Settings > Account
+1. Go to Settings > Account

 2. Scroll down to the ‘Landing page’ heading